 I see a lot of new job-hunters who are unfocused about their job targets.
-They feel that their background allows them to do many things (e.g. I can be a project manager, marketing director, or a corporate trainer).
+They feel that their background allows them to do many things (e.g., I can be a project manager, marketing director, or a corporate trainer).
 So their whole approach to the search is to position themselves as generally as possible, in the hope that others (recruiters, network contacts, etc.) will decide for them.

 This approach doesn’t work for a couple of reasons.
 First off, you need to make it as easy as possible for people to help you, and that means pitching yourself appropriately for a specific position.
 Don’t ask them to do the work to translate your varied background into specific targets– do this for them!
 Second, targeting is all about the benefits that accrue through focus vs. a less successful “scattershot” approach.
-You increase efficiency and momentum by focusing on a target, because you get to know the players and the issues specific to that target, you learn to speak the “language”, and you essentially become an “insider”.
+You increase efficiency and momentum by focusing on a target, because you get to know the players and the issues specific to that target, you learn to speak the “language”, and you essentially become an insider.
 People want to hire insiders!

-If you need help researching targets, check out the industry/company research links on my website, as well as the job descriptions listed in job boards.
+If you need help researching targets, check out the industry and occupation research link on the Resources section of my website, as well as the job descriptions listed in job boards.
 And then consider setting up informational meetings with people in the targets you are pursuing to further validate the target.